DEADB17/require-from/README.md

 ## Usage

-1. Expose the definitions through `module` but instead of using the `module.exports` object create one for your use case. e.g.:
+1. Expose the desired definitions through `module` using a key other than `exports`. e.g.: `module.testExports`.
-   `module.testExports`.
-2. From another module require the definition by `requireFrom('module-exports-key', 'path-to-module')`.
+2. From another module require the definition through `requireFrom('module-exports-key', 'path-to-module')`.
 Where 'module-exports-key' is a string matching the name of the object with the definitions (`testExports` above) and 'path-to-module' is a path following